Charente-Maritime: tourism and sightseeing

 Talmont is a picturesque village visited for the lovely 12th century roman style church

-Non-coastal highlights in Charente-Maritime
+See highlights in central and eastern Charente-Maritime

 This part of the Charente-Maritime lacks important historical sights and dramatic landscapes and is rather a calm landscape to escape from the crowds, which also has several interesting places to discover